martinthomson/escape-report/draft-thomson-escape-report.md

 ## Instant Navigation {#nav}

-The first intended deployment for most sizeable high-profile deployment of Web Packaging is so far is in Google Search, where packages are intended to improve the perceived performance of navigation to pages that are linked from search results when "clicked".
+The largest use of Web Packaging so far is in Google Search, where packages are intended to improve the perceived performance of navigation to pages that are linked from search results when "clicked".

 To enable this, when a linking (or referring) web page includes links to pages on another site, it also provides the browser with a packaged copy of the